BartJolling/jira-issue-clone/README.md

-# jira-issue-clone
+# jira-issue-clone v2.1

 ![license:mit](https://img.shields.io/github/license/BartJolling/jira-issue-clone.svg?logo=github&style=plastic&logoColor=white)
 ![github:stars](https://img.shields.io/github/stars/BartJolling/jira-issue-clone.svg?logo=github&style=plastic&logoColor=white)

 ## Description
 Adds a "Clone"button to the "browse" screen of a JIRA issue, allowing to clone it in the browser.
+This version has been fully tested on **Jira 8.1.**.

+It should be backwards compatible with Jira 7.8 but this is not guaranteed.
+In case it doesn't work, install v2.0 of this userscript.

-It provides a workaround for two permission limitations:
+jira-issue-clone provides a workaround for two permission limitations:
 - When you don't have the permission to clone a ticket on the JIRA server itself.
 - When you want to workaround the problem that the official clone function sets the wrong reporter on the cloned ticket, if you don't have the "Modify Reporter" permission: https://jira.atlassian.com/browse/JRASERVER-23538